Special Educational Needs and Disability

 Who is responsible for SEN on a daily basis?

-There is a SENDCO, Georgia who is supported by the owner, Hannah Moss, they have both accessed the appropriate training.
+There is a SENDCO, Megan who is supported by Hannah T, they have both accessed the appropriate training.
 The SENDCO will work closely with other staff & children and will have the main responsibility for the management & upkeep of the SEND policy.
 The SENDCO will support staff while developing & assessing strategies and support within the setting.

 Who identifies a child with SEN?

 Early identification is very important in SEND and it is the job of everyone to work together to achieve this.
 Parents or other agencies may inform us about a child's development.
 Staff may also become aware that a child is experiencing difficulties through their observations & monitoring